 Expect to see more emphasis on Scope 3 emission reporting and an impact on energy business valuations.
 That alone will have the effect of pushing more top managers to invest more in LDAR capabilities.

-Even if you are not a publicly-traded company subject to SEC rules, we humbly suggest that every management team get to know the value of their LDAR operation.
-For a reminder on our view of why this is important, see our previously published eBook that lays out Why every Energy Executive should know LDAR.
+Even if you are not a publicly-traded company subject to SEC rules, we humbly suggest that every management team learn the value of their LDAR operation.
+For a reminder of our view of why this is important, see our previously published eBook that lays out Why every Energy Executive should know LDAR.

 What should energy companies be doing about gas leaks?

 In October 2007, the EPA published a document titled Leak Detection and Repair – A Best Practices Guide in which they said:

 In setting Compliance and Enforcement of National Priorities for Air Toxics, EPA has identified LDAR programs as a national focus.

 The EPA was right then about the importance of leak detection and repair efforts when they crafted the initial LDAR regulations.
 In arriving at the LDAR requirements, they built a substantial LDAR database and used that data to develop science-based recommendations for improving LDAR operations.